sapa/spa-specifications/places.md

 	rdf:value "Bern"@de, "Berne"@fr, "Berna"@it, "Bern"@en .
 ```

 Names of places are given in four languages as `crm:E48_Place_Name` and are repeated as `rdfs:label` for easier usage.
 The URI of the `crm:E48_Place_Name` is the same as that of the `crm:E53_Place` with an additional `/a`.
+Therefore, each place may only have a single name in each language.
 For the sake of brevity this notation is abridged in the following examples.

 Relations between places: